parvathyv/breakable_toy/README.md

 * A user has to answer the questions in order to complete the hunt.
 * A user can leave a hunt at any point during a sign in session and return to continue the hunt.
 * A user can play a hunt only once in a sign in session.
 User has to sign out and login to replay a hunt.
+* A user can use clues(infobox on the question page) for help.

 # Third party tools